radio24/TorBox/README.md

 * TorBox supports internet access and client connections via WiFi (an additional USB WiFi adapter is necessary) or cable, which can easily be changed via the provided interface.
 * It easily overcomes captive portals and offers, if necessary, measures against “disconnect when idle features” (sometimes seen with WiFis in airports, hotels, coffee houses).
 * TorBox supports [OBFS4](https://2019.www.torproject.org/docs/pluggable-transports.html) bridges, which help to overcome censorship ([with an easy to use interface](https://www.torbox.ch/?page_id=112#censorship)).
+* If you have a public IP address, 24/7 internet connectivity over a long time, and a bandwidth of at least 1 Mbps, TorBox can provide a bridge relay via a user-friendly interface [to allow censored users access to the open internet](https://blog.torproject.org/run-tor-bridges-defend-open-internet).
 * It provides [SOCKS v5 proxy functionality](https://en.wikipedia.org/wiki/SOCKS).
 * It allows easy access to .onion websites without client configuration (Chrome) or via SOCKS v5 proxy (Firefox).